Spongecade/Spongecade/README.md

 **Hello!,**

-I do Javascript... and a little bit Java
+I do Javascript... and a little bit of Java

 I'm a...
 - Discord Developer